FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

    - LWB5+ Dongle (Part No. 450-00127 )
    - i.MX 8M Plus EVK (Part No. 8MPLUSLPD4-EVK)
    - Linux PC with a Yocto Build Environment.
-As a prerequisite for this, we are going to assume that you know how to setup a Yocto build environment.
-This is covered on NXP's documentation ( i.e. see *i.MX_Yocto_Project_User's_Guide.pdf Rev. L5.4.70_2.3.0 — 31 December 2020* for details on how to install the required *host packages* and the *repo utility* and how to setup *git*); so we will not cover it here.
+As a prerequisite for this tutorial, we are going to assume that you know how to setup a Yocto build environment.
+This is covered very well in NXP's documentation ( i.e. see *i.MX_Yocto_Project_User's_Guide.pdf Rev. L5.4.70_2.3.0 — 31 December 2020* for details on how to install the required *host packages* and the *repo utility*, and how to setup *git*); so we will not cover it here.
 We will focus on how to add Laird Connectivity's external layer into a Yocto build.

 2. Setup